Agile methodologies – from pandemic response to ongoing business operations

 Customer acquisition and retention

 As third-party cookies are phased out the audience insights they provided to support customer acquisition must be replaced, adding to costs and complexity and making customer retention a top priority.
-Maximizing the use of first-party data to build customer loyalty and increase lifetime value will require new skills and insights.
+Maximising the use of first-party data to build customer loyalty and increase lifetime value will require new skills and insights.

 Agile methodologies